Azalea lace bug (Stephanitis pyrioides)

 Rhododendron lace bug (Stephanitis rhododendri)

 Pest description and damage These insects use piercing-sucking mouthparts to feed on individual cells, so the upper leaf surface is yellow and stippled.
 The underside of leaves is covered with black tar-like spots.
 Infestations are more severe on plants in the sun.
 Damage is usually apparent by early to mid-July.
 While almost never fatal, repeated infestations of rhododendron lace bugs may result in yellowed, sickly plants.
-Adult insects are whitish-tan and approximately 0.13 inch long with lacy-looking wings.
-Nymphs grow to about 0.13 inch and are spiny.
-The damage the insects cause is similar on first inspection to that of leafhoppers but with tar-spots.
+Adult insects are whitish-tan and approximately 0.13 inch in length with lacy-looking wings.
+Nymphs grow to about 0.13 inch in length and are spiny.
+The damage the insects cause is similar on first inspection to that of leafhoppers, but with tar-spots.
 Identification is based on the dark markings on the thorax and forewings.

 For biology, life history, monitoring and management